 When three header fields (From, ReturnPath (SPF), DKIM d=) in an email are matching, proving it is a trustworthy email coming from where it’s supposed to be coming from.
 Strict alignment matches exactly; relaxed alignment matches on the organizational domain level with a combination of the primary/subdomains.
 See also DKIM Alignment, DMARC Alignment, SPF Alignment.

 (Anti-Phishing Email Client Standards) – a dmarcian initiative for a security protocol to inform email receivers about fraudulent outbound links.

-  (business email compromise) – a type of cyber crime that uses email fraud/spoofing to attack organizations with in order to achieve a specific goal like extracting user credentials or financial details/monies.
+(business email compromise) – a type of cyber crime that uses email fraud/spoofing to attack organizations in order to achieve a specific goal like extracting user credentials or financial details/transfers.

 Brand Indicators for Message Identification (BIMI) – a standard that associates a brand’s logo with an authenticated piece of email.
 BIMI gives brands an opportunity to reinforce their logo while building trust as a sender within their subscriber’s inboxes.
 To implement BIMI, both SPF and DKIM must be set up for the email domain, with DMARC deployed with a policy set to either reject or quarantine.

 the practice of disallowing certain sender domains, email addresses, IP addresses, etc. through security infrastructure because of poor reputation in the ecosystem.

 (Classless Inter-Domain Routing) – method for allocating IP addresses and for IP routing.
 The IETF introduced CIDR in 1993 to replace the previous classful network addressing Internet architecture.
 CIDR’s goal is slow the growth of routing tables on routers across the Internet and to help slow the exhaustion of IPv4 addresses.